Jasonette/documentation/docs/document.md

 ![body structure with sections](images/anatomy_with_sections.jpeg)
 <br><br>

-Sections contain a list that can be scrolled.
+Sections contains a list that can be scrolled.

 <br><br>